 Where to Stay in Milford Sound

 Indeed, a 240km (150-mile) drive to and from the nearest town, Te Anau, is a daunting prospect, let alone the drive from Queenstown!
 So what are your options for staying in Milford Sound?
 In short, not much.
 There’s only one lodge open to the public and a couple of overnight cruises.
 Needless to say, they get booked up quickly so the further in advance you can book, the better.
 Alternatively, take a tent or rent a campervan and hit the Department of Conservation (DOC) campsites along the road between Te Anau and Milford Sound.
-We list all of your options with this guide to accommodation in Milford Sound.
+We list all of your options with this guide to accommodations in Milford Sound.

 For more Milford Sound tips, check out The Complete Guide to Milford Sound.

-1. Milford Sound Lodge
+1. Milford Sound Lodge – The Best Accommodation in Milford Sound

 The only lodging in Milford Sound that’s open to the public, Milford Sound Lodge offers visitors a unique opportunity to stay the night just moments away from the famous fiord.
 Nestled among Fiordland rainforest and with mountain views in every direction, a scattering of private units and a campervan park make up the accommodation.
 Choose from well-appointed ensuite studios with hotel-like in-room facilities and get access to the lodge’s communal kitchen and restaurant.
 There are also two-bedroom units available with a small kitchenette, perfect for families.